CLA Scholarships and Awards

 for New and Continuing Students

 To ensure maximum consideration for Purdue scholarships, future freshmen applying for fall should complete and submit their application for admission and all required material to Purdue University for a major in the College of Liberal Arts by the November 1 Early Action admission application deadline.
-A limited number of additional Liberal Arts college and departmental merit scholarships will be awarded to admitted Liberal Arts students who complete the Purdue Supplemental Scholarship Application by January 1.
+A limited number of College and departmental scholarships will be awarded based on merit and/or need.
+Some CLA scholarships are given based on merit AND financial need as determined by the FAFSA.
+We encourage all students to complete the Free Application for Federal Student Aid (FAFSA) by January 1 in order to maximize consideration for all federal, state, and institutional funds they may be eligible to receive.

 If you have questions about merit scholarships, please contact us at email@example.com.

-//Students who have completed at least one semester at Purdue, or are transferring from another institution
+//Students who have completed at least one semester at Purdue, or who are transferring from another institution

 Purdue University uses the Free Application for Federal Student Aid (FAFSA) to determine eligibility for financial assistance.
 January 1 of each year is the priority filing deadline for the FAFSA.
 You can pick up this form from your high school guidance office or you can file online at http://www.fafsa.ed.gov/.
 If you have any questions about this application process or need assistance, you can email those questions to http://www.purdue.edu/dfa/contact/.